Last updated on March 18, 2023 by Wandering our World

 When it comes to dream getaways, Barbados and Bermuda are two destinations top of most people’s lists.
-Both of these island paradises can offer amazing experiences, especially if you’re looking for sun, sea, and sand.
+After all, both of these island paradises can offer amazing experiences, especially if you’re looking for sun, sea, and sand.

 Although made up of 138 islands and cays, Bermuda has 64 miles of coastline, whilst Barbados possesses 60 miles of coastline.

-Bermuda is a more expensive destination than Barbados, although both have a decent public bus system, so getting around each island can be cheap and easy.
-However Barbados does make our list of five cheapest Caribbean islands.
+However Bermuda is a much more expensive destination than Barbados, although both have a decent public bus system.
+So getting around each island can be cheap and easy.

-Expect potential beach weather year-round in Barbados.
-However the temperatures in Bermuda from mid-December to March can be relatively cool.
+Expect potential beach weather year-round in Barbados too.
+But in Bermuda the temperatures from mid-December to March can be relatively cool.

 Barbados’ teeming sea-life can also be viewed when out and about swimming and snorkeling.
 Bell Buoy reef, near Accra Beach is the perfect place to spot angel fish and parrot fish.
 A great underwater camera – such as this one – is a must.